-The Queensland Government through the OQCS has committed $170,000 for the inaugural Engaging Science Grants in 2016–17.
+The Queensland Government through the OQCS, launched the inaugural Engaging Science Grants program in August 2016.
 Grants of up to $10,000 are available for events, activities and projects delivered within the next 12 months.
 Under special circumstances larger grants maybe considered.

-An application can be submitted at any time, however the program will cease accepting applications once the funding allocation has been fully exhausted.
-Assessment rounds will occur on a quarterly basis and applicants will be notified about the outcomes at the end of each evaluation process.
+An application can be submitted at any time and assessment rounds will occur on a quarterly basis.
+Applicants will be notified about the outcomes at the end of each evaluation process.

 Time-dependent applications may also be considered e.g. to align with events such as National Science Week or World Science Festival Brisbane.